-In August, Great Place to Work Australia released its annual publication 50 Best Places to Work.
+In August, Great Place to Work Australia released its 2019 version of its annual publication, 50 Best Places to Work.
 The best 50 is determined by research based on surveys and evaluation of the company’s policies and procedures.

 A key finding is that the hiring process plays an important role in the retention rates of employees.
 The report states that almost 80% of organisations consider employee retention as their biggest challenge.
 With the future rapidly progressing, AI is assisting in the acquisition of skilled workers in most organisations.
 It can analyse, predict and filter what the organisation needs from each employee, and it’s certainly helpful in finding out what are the best places to work in Australia.